 Doug has worked for 35 years in the field of engineering seismology, specializing in the analysis of seismic effects from blasting, pile driving, dynamic compaction, seismic operations, traffic, and industrial vibrations.
 He has observed, recorded, and analyzed the effects of vibrations on various types of structures throughout the United States and abroad.
 Doug also completed many damage claim investigations regarding alleged damage to commercial and residential structures from various vibration sources as well as alleged damage to residential wells and aquifers resulting from blasting.
 He has provided expert testimony for environmental hearing boards, zoning boards, state and local regulatory agencies and various courts in the fields of blasting, geophysics, geology, and seismology with particular emphasis on blasting, and vibration standards, the effects of vibration on structures and construction materials, and the effects of vibration on commercial and domestic water supplies.

-Doug has also been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, West Virginia DEP, Ohio DNR, New York Department of Labor, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
+Doug has been invited by MSHA, ISEE, Fire Marshalls Association, NSSGA, West Virginia DEP, Ohio DNR, New York Department of Labor, and commercial explosive companies to lecture blasters, engineers, and regulators on fundamental seismology, proper field practices for seismograph use, the effects of ground vibration and air overpressure on structures, and vibration control through blast design.
 He is also a member of the International Society of Explosive Engineers – Standards Committee.
 One of the tasks of this committee is to develop and update uniform and technically appropriate standards for blasting seismographs.

 Some examples of hallmark projects that Mr. Rudenko has managed include: